vii33/PomodoroClock/README.md

 # PomodoroClock
-A simple and nice scaleable timer application, which counts in 25 minutes intervals.
-Usefull for "Pomodoro" time management.
+A simple and scaleable desktop timer, which counts 25 minutes intervals.
+Useful for "Pomodoro" time management.

 -----

 I really like the Pomodoro Technique (http://pomodorotechnique.com/).
 It’s a simple time management method which helps you getting things done (GTD), stay focused and be more productive.
-For this you need a timer which counts 25 Minutes of Work and 5 Minutes of Breaks.

 https://en.wikipedia.org/wiki/Pomodoro_Technique

+For this method you need a timer which counts 25 minutes of work and 5 minutes of breaks.
-I like to use a Pomodoro Timer when doing focused work on my computer.
+I want to use a Pomodoro Timer while doing work on my computer.
+And I'm also kind of a Power User who tweaks every software to achieve a maximum work-flow output.
-And I don’t like software where I have to do more clicks then absolute necessary (i.e. Power User).
 Therefore I had some requirements for a Timer Software:

 ## Personal Timer Requirements
-* Since I’m managing my Pomodoros via good old fashioned pen & paper, I don’t want to be urged to specifiy tasks in the timer application.
+* Since I’m managing my Pomodoros via good old fashioned pen & paper, I don’t want to be urged to specify tasks in the timer application.
 I just want to start and stop it.
-* I want to have a clear visual feedback how much time I have still left.
-So in addi-tion to a digital clock a more visual way (e.g. color, graph) would be nice.
+* I want to have a clear visual feedback of how much time I have still left.
+So in addition to a digital clock a more visual way (e.g. color) would be nice.
 * The timer needs always to stay in my sight.
 Otherwise I wouldn’t get into the Eustress (Positive Stressor) phase as good.
-Therefore it has to stay on top of oth-er applications.
+Therefore it has to stay on top of other applications.
-* Since the timer always stays on top, it has to be small in it’s dimensions.
+* Since the timer always stays on top, it has to be small in it’s dimensions, moveable and scaleable.
 * It has to run on a Windows PC, preferably without installing strange frameworks.

 ## Result
-I searched on the internet for some while but didn’t find anything which suited me and my requirements.
-And so I wrote a simple C# Application for me.
-Perhaps it helps some out there with similar problems.
+I searched on the internet for some while and tried different desktop and web-based timers, but I didn’t find anything which suited my requirements.
+And so I wrote a simple C# application.
+I make this project public, perhaps the software can help some with similar problems.

 ## Software-Features
 * One Click Start.
-After 25 Minutes have passed another click starts the Break.
+After 25 minutes have passed, another click starts the break.
-* App is highly (geometric) scaleable and can be “parked” in free screen areas
+* App is highly (geometric) scalable and can be “parked” in free areas anywhere on the screen.
 * Visual Feedback with color changing time bar
 * Stays always on top of other applications
-* Remembers Window Position and Size upon next start.
+* Remembers window position and size upon next start.
 * Built with .Net 4.5

 ## Remarks
 Software doesn’t play a ringing sound after the Pomodoro / Break.
 I find this disturbing in an office environment.

+*If the software helps you or you have some questions, feel free to contact me.*